craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Cultures.md

 - [[Actcenvan (language)]]
 - [[Arthurian (language)]]

-In addition, you have resistance to psychic damage.
+In addition, while you are conscious and within 15 feet of a mote of [[Its Greatness|White Flame]], you regain 1d4 hitpoints at the beginning of your turn.

 ## Waster Nomad